A 2017 McKinsey study found that the average supply chain has a digitization level of 43 percent, the lowest of the five business areas examined.

 - Digitization of Ecosystems (48%)

-According to the study, a mere 2 percent of the surveyed executives said the supply chain is the focus of their digital strategies.
-This provides an opportunity to those that do prioritize supply and demand chain digitization.
+According to the study, only 2 percent of the surveyed executives said the supply chain is the focus of their digital strategies.
+This provides an opportunity for those who prioritize supply and demand chain digitization.

 - Research showed that 75% of companies are more profitable due to more liquidity from a higher Cash Conversion Ratio (CCR).

-The ability to run projects, programs, and business processes across the entire (digital) value chain (which includes both the supply-chain as well as the demand-chain) requires people with a breadth of perspective as well as a depth of expertise.
+The ability to run projects, programs, and business processes across the entire (digital) value chain (which includes both the supply chain and the demand chain) requires people with a breadth of perspective and a depth of expertise.
 We refer to these people as Grandmasters of Business™.
 They have the (soft) skills and experience, taken from diverse roles in (similar) organizations, and understand how to create and deliver value across a digitalized value chain.